Arts-of-coding/scTuner/README.md

 ![schematic_plot](img/scTuner_schematic.png)

 ## Model availability
-This repository contains its own (GPU-accelerated) VAE (constructed with PyTorch).
+This repository contains its own (GPU-accelerated with CUDA) VAE (constructed with PyTorch).
 Currently the AdEMAMix Optimiser is implemented from https://arxiv.org/abs/2409.03137.

 ## Installation and usage
 ### GPU-accelerated processing pipeline powered by ScaleSC
 Installing scTuner on top of ScaleSC (needed for the GPU-accelerated) pipeline.
-First install ScaleSC as instructed (https://github.com/interactivereport/ScaleSC):
+First install ScaleSC as instructed (see below or https://github.com/interactivereport/ScaleSC):
 ```
 $ conda activate scalesc
 (scalesc) $ pip install uv # greatly speeds up pip installation of scTuner